pontem-network/eth-faucet/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see it.

-## How to top up the wallet with Görli ETH?
+## How to top up the wallet with ETH?

 You can use [this faucet](https://goerli-faucet.mudit.blog/) to request some testnet Ethereum.

-## How to change amount of distributed Görli ETH?
+## How to change amount of distributed ETH?

 Set the `NEXT_PUBLIC_DEFAULT_WALLET_ETH_AMOUNT` variable in your `.env` file.
 For example: